 Benefits of RV Shower Heads

-- Help in conserving water and energy – because an RV shower head has a water shut-off valve, the user has control over starting and stopping the flow of water during a shower.
-It makes taking a “military shower” a little less abrupt, but still conserves most of the hot water, saving it for when it is needed.
+Because an RV shower head has a water shut-off valve, the user has control over starting and stopping the flow of water during a shower.
+It makes taking a “military shower” a little less abrupt.
+And still conserves most of the hot water, saving it for when it is needed.

-- Highly versatile – many newer RV showerheads now spray water mixed with oxygen, which increases water pressure without increasing the amount of water used.
+Many newer RV showerheads now spray water mixed with oxygen.
+This increases water pressure without increasing the amount of water used.
 Most even offer several spray settings, as well, and several models have optional finishes to match other fixtures in your RV bathroom.

-- Some filter or convert chlorinated and hard water – some of the specialty RV showerheads not only offer oxygenation to improve water pressure and have a water shut-off valve, but they actively reduce hard water mineral buildup by utilizing non-stick parts.
+Some of the specialty RV showerheads not only offer oxygenation to improve water pressure and have a water shut-off valve, but they actively reduce hard water mineral buildup by utilizing non-stick parts.
 This gives the manufacturer the confidence to offer an anti-clogging guarantee on the showerhead.

 RV Shower Head Considerations